Tupper Saussy: Later years

 During his fugitive years, Saussy pursued his suspicions about the religious element in the origins of American government.
-In prison, he collated his research and prepared a final manuscript.
-This grand conspiracy was published in 1999 by Osprey under the title Rulers of Evil: Useful Knowledge about Governing Bodies.
+In prison, he collated his research and prepared a final manuscript, which was published in 1999 by Osprey under the title Rulers of Evil: Useful Knowledge about Governing Bodies.

 Saussy also expanded on his book's historical speculation later in alleging conspiracies about 9/11 being orchestrated by Dick Cheney and the Pope, whom Saussy calls "the undesignated de facto Chairman of the United States corporation".
 As Saussy writes: "9/11 could only have been a ruse created by the American Presidency to furnish a pretext for restricting the rights and property of Americans in order to redistribute American funds and forces to the middle east and soon elsewhere, pursuant to the Papacy's design".

 Saussy's Warner Brothers albums were reissued in 2004 under the Rhino Handmade label.
-In April 2006, Tupper Saussy resumed his composer/pianist/performer persona with the Nashville debut of "The Chocolate Orchid Piano Bar," a cycle of new and vintage songs.
+In April 2006, Tupper Saussy resumed his career as composer, pianist, and performing musician with the Nashville debut of The Chocolate Orchid Piano Bar, an album of new and vintage songs.
 His first new musical release in 37 years, the CD was recorded in Nashville and produced by Warren Pash.

-Saussy was first married to Lola Haun, a Nashville socialite, whom he met during his tenure as a teacher at Montgomery Bell Academy.
-The pair, who divorced in 1972, had a son, Caleb Powell Haun Saussy, and a daughter, Melinda Cavanaugh Saussy.
-By his second wife, Frederique Louise Blanco, the musician had two more sons, Pierre Philippe Saussy and Laurent Amaury Saussy, and a stepdaughter, Alexia Camille Vallord.
+Saussy was first married to Lola Haun (1940-1995), a Nashville socialite, whom he met during his tenure as a teacher at Montgomery Bell Academy.
+Before their divorce in 1972, they had a son, Caleb Powell Haun Saussy—whose professional name is Haun Saussy—and a daughter, Melinda Cavanaugh Saussy.
+With his second wife, Frederique Louise Blanco, Saussy had two more sons: Pierre Philippe Saussy and Laurent Amaury Saussy.
+He also had a stepdaughter, Alexia Camille Vallord.

-Tupper Saussy died on March 16, 2007, at his home in Nashville, Tennessee of a heart attack, two days before the release of The Chocolate Orchid Piano Bar on CD.
+Tupper Saussy died on March 16, 2007, at his home in Nashville of a heart attack, two days before the release of The Chocolate Orchid Piano Bar on CD.
 He was 70 years old.
-Saussy's death occurred one day after the 20th anniversary of Don Gant's death.